giuliatomasello/giuliatomasello.github.io/index.md

 These last two years I've been experimenting and growing living organisms, and my latest project is [Future Flora](http://celebratingfemalebiophilia.tumblr.com/).

-Future Flora proposes a Citizen Science alternative to probiotics, empowering women via Biophilia and Speculating on the possibility of wearing Lactobacillus to prevent Candida Infection.
+Future Flora proposes a Citizen Science alternative to probiotics, empowering women via Biophilia and Speculating the possibility of wearing Lactobacillus to prevent Candida Infection.